scoconno/scoconno.github.io/mind/personal/notes.md

 ## Objections

 ### Objection 1
-But the problems for the same body view are dramatic.
+The problems for the same body view are dramatic.
 On the one hand, it seems to answer our question by raising a further question that is as difficult to answer.
 If G is identical to F only if the body of G is identical to the body of F, then we would like to know what makes their bodies identical.
 Bodies do change their qualities over time.
-They grow ligther and heavier, taller, darker, paler, etc. And, so our question about personal identity gives way to this question: despite their qualitative differences, in virtue of what is a body existing at one time numerically identical to a body existing at a different time?
+They grow lighter and heavier, taller, darker, paler, etc. And, so our question about personal identity gives way to this question: despite their qualitative differences, in virtue of what is a body existing at one time numerically identical to a body existing at a different time?
 This is a legitimate question that defenders of the same body view owe an answer to.
 But it is a question that is as difficult as the original question about personal identity.

 ### Objection 2

 ![image](freaky.jpg)

-Perhaps a deeper problem for the same body view lies in the fact that our concept of personal identity allows for the admittedly bizarre examples of bodily swaps as described in movies like 'Freaky Friday'.
+Perhaps a deeper problem for the same body view lies in the fact that our concept of personal identity allows for the admittedly bizarre examples of bodily swaps described in movies like 'Freaky Friday'.
 In the movie, a young daughter and her mother change bodies.
 We'll never live to see such a strange case.
-But what is important about the example is that we have no conceptual difficulty in allowing that persons to swap bodies; our concept of personal identity allows for such body swaps.
-If the same body view were correct, then personal identity would be essential tied to bodily identity.
+But the example indicates that we have no conceptual difficulty in allowing persons to swap bodies; our concept of personal identity allows for such body swaps.
+If the same body view were correct, then personal identity would be essentially tied to bodily identity.
 There could not then be a swap in bodies.

 The objection can be illustrated without appeal to science fiction: each of us could remain numerically one and the same as our bodies underwent significant transformations.
 Some lose limbs.
 Some lose organs.
 Some have artificial replacements.
 Some augment their appearance with plastic surgery.
 Some ink their skin.
 Some transition from one gender to another.
-In all of these case, the bodily changes do not hinder a person surviving from one time to another.
+In all of these cases, the bodily changes do not hinder a person surviving from one time to another.

 ## Sameness of Soul